Fuel dumping: Dump rates

 It is difficult to quote specific dump rates even for specific types of aircraft since the dumped fuel is not pumped but delivered by gravity feed so as to be more independent of electrical systems, which might be unavailable in a fuel-dump scenario.
 This means the actual rate depends on the pressure exerted by the fuel head: the more fuel on board, the higher the rate at which it flows out.
 This also means that the dump rate is not constant, but decreases while dumping because the fuel head and its pressure decrease.

 As a rule of thumb for the Boeing 747, pilots either quote dump rates ranging within 1–2 tons per minute or reference a thumb formula of dump time = (dump weight / 2) + 5 in minutes.
 In 2009, an Airbus A340-300 returning to its airport of departure shortly after takeoff dumped 53 tons of fuel in 11 minutes.

-Dumped fuel descent rate

-The average rate of descent of the dumped fuel is approximately 500 ft/min.
-Air traffic control, after receiving information from the pilots executing the dumping procedure, usually separates other traffic by 2,000 ft vertically and 5 nmi laterally, since the dumped vapours if ingested by a jet engine might cause serious problems to the engine's normal operation.